 Everybody that has once planned a big trip knows that the key to success is a good structure.
-Important questions to ask yourself are: “how long can you stay away?”, “how much money can you spend?”, “where will you sleep?”, and “how will you get around?”
+Important questions to ask yourself are:

 To set up the basic structure of your trip to the Big Island the following resources might be of interest:

 - The first step: start planning your trip to Hawai’i

 - How to find a good flight

 - Getting around: do you need to rent a car on the Big Island?

 - The cherry on the cake: choosing your activities